The Lost Inscription of Palumakichchawa

 EPIGRAPHIA ZEYLANICA – Vol 1 (1912)

-King Abhaya in this inscription is the king Gajabahu Gamini Abhaya (112-134 AD) more popularly known as Gajabahu I or Gajaba I. His father Tissa is king Vankanasika Tissa (109-112) and grandfather Wasabha is king Wasabha (65-109 AD).
-King Gajabahu has build this ,Wadamanaka‘ Reservoir in the area knowns as ‘Upala‘ with a cost of 5000 Kahavanu and donated the proceedings of crop grown using the water from the reservoir to the priests of Thuparamaya.
+King Abhaya in this inscription is the king Gajabahu Gamini Abhaya (112-134 AD) more popularly known as Gajabahu I or Gajaba I. His father Tissa is King Vankanasika Tissa (109-112) and grandfather Wasabha is King Wasabha (65-109 AD).
+King Gajabahu built this, Wadamanaka Reservoir in the area known as ‘Upala’ with a cost of 5000 Kahavanu and donated the proceeds of crops grown using the water from the reservoir to the priests of Thuparamaya.

-This insciption is important to the to us for few reasons.
-First is this is the oldest inscription found which mentions the first stupa (Thuparamaya) built in this country.
-Second, this inscription mentions and confirms relationship of 3 kings in the ancient Royal Dynasty of Sri Lanka.
+This inscription is important to us for a few reasons.
+First, this is the oldest inscription found which mentions the first stupa (Thuparamaya) built in this country.
+Second, this inscription mentions and confirms the relationship of 3 kings in the ancient Royal Dynasty of Sri Lanka.

 The reign of King Vankanasika Tissa is only 3 years.
 It is reported that during this period the Soli of South India became powerful and invaded the country and took 12,000 Sinhalese prisoners to the Soli country.
 King Gajabahu, who then came to the throne, invaded the Soli country, freed 12,000 Sinhalese prisoners who had been taken to Soli land during his father’s reign and returned to Ceylon with 12,000 Tamil prisoners as compensation as described in the Rajawaliya.
 Therefore, it was King Gajabahu who re-established the weakened rule of the country.
 The inscription made by this king further adds to its value.

-It was found that decades ago, a concrete ledge has been built across the rock bed to raise the spill water level of the of the Makichchawa Reservoir.
-Today, 5 out of the 6 lines in this inscription lies underneath this concrete ledge.
+It was found that decades ago, a concrete ledge had been built across the rock bed to raise the spill water level of the Makichchawa Reservoir.
+Today, 5 out of the 6 lines in this inscription lie underneath this concrete ledge.

 මූලාශ්ර